Mixing on Headphones is BETTER than Studio Monitors?! | Blind Shootout Results

 Then, to prevent any sort of confirmation bias, I performed a blind shootout of all 7 masters using both my studio monitors AND my Sennheiser HD650 headphones without any correction 10 different times each.

 The results were recorded and when I saw which masters I picked, I was shocked!
+See the results in the video below!

 Please note that while I did my best, this experiment has its obvious flaws which I discuss in the video.
 But regardless, I hope that the results inspire you to try some of these products out on your songs.
 Just be sure to come back and post in the comments about your experience and results!!!